golobor/wiggin/README.md

 - **How can I enable interactions between my actions?** There are two way to create dependent actions:
     - use shared config.
 Action can communicate by reading and writing entries of the shared config of their SimConstructor.
 Use this pattern when the resulting entries are generalizeable enough to potentially be used by other actions (i.e. chains, cis-loops, particle types, etc.)
-    - create meta-actions that spawn other actions.
-Each action can spawn dependent actions.
+    - create meta-actions that spawn (and pass configured data into) dependent actions.
 Use this pattern for custom and complex interactions.

 - **What is the preferred naming pattern for actions?** actions name can be either a verb (e.g. InitializeSimulation or UpdateParameter; this is the preferred pattern) or as a noun (named after the phenomenon it adds to the simulation, e.g. LocalEnergyMinimization or Chains).